Soohwan123/Soohwan123/README.md

 - 👋 Hi, I’m Soohwan Kim.
 I'm currently a student in Fanshawe College and doing computer programming course.
-- 👀 I’m interested in A.I engineering and Game developing.
-And I've been finding server backend developing interesting since quite recently.
+- 👀 I’m interested in full stack developing, A.I engineering and Game developing.
 - 🌱 I’m currently learning C++ , Unreal Engine 5 blueprint/c++, Blender, JS, HTML, JAVA, AWS and Python
-- 💞️ I’m looking to collaborate on Game developing and Full stack dev
+- 💞️ I’m looking for a job on Full stack dev or Backend dev
 - 📫 How to reach me -> rlatnghks789456@gmail.com

 <!---